Discounted energy efficient lighting for households

 Other benefits include reduced maintenance, because LEDs last longer than other lights.
 They will also lower your environmental impact.

-Accessing the offer
+Accessing the incentive

 When you contact an approved supplier, they will assess your lighting needs and give you a quote.